Scots child abuse referrals up 60 per cent amid calls to make social media chiefs 'liable'

 Child protection campaigners have told ministers they want social media company executives to be made criminally liable for putting people at risk online as it emerged there has been a 60% rise in online child sex abuse and exploitation referrals over three years.

-Police Scotland have admitted it needs to improve its approaches to violence against women and girls as official analysis seen by the Herald on Sunday revealed that the number of recorded sex crimes soared by 13.4% in just one year, with reported rapes increasing by 12%.
+Police Scotland have admitted it needs to improve its approaches to violence against women and girls as official analysis seen by the Herald revealed that the number of recorded sex crimes soared by 13.4% in just one year, with reported rapes increasing by 12%.

 Online child sex abuse reports have increased significantly since 2018/19 when there were 1961 referrals with 3,111 being received in 2020/21.
 Over the three years some 2,498 suspect investigations were generated from nearly 7,500 referrals.